ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 #### HTTP method

+Defines the HTTP methods that support by the Ballerina resource.
+This is a configuration annotation.

 Syntax:
 ```
 (@GET | @POST | @PUT | @DELETE | @OPTIONS | @HEAD | @PATCH )*
 ```

 #### Resource Config

+@ResourceConfig use to define transport protocol and the authorization details for the resource.

 Syntax:
 ```